fin-cli/handbook/commands/language/theme/update.md

-# wp language theme update
+# fin language theme update

 Updates installed languages for one or more themes.